 - Center for Resolutions usually holds a fall and spring mediation training in-house every year, and we can also hold specific trainings for employees of an organization upon request.

 - Basic Mediation training is a 24 hour seminar that involves hands on, dynamic interaction and extensive practice.

-- Through the Basic Mediation process, trainees gain the following skills:
+- Through the Basic Mediation Training, participants gain the following skills:

 - Understanding the dynamics of conflict